 This journey isn’t just about quitting a particular substance.
 It’s about creating a lifestyle that is free from problematic substance use so that you can live a more authentic life.

 Does this sound familiar?

-Over the time that I have been working as a Sober Coach, I’ve found that individuals seeking support often fall into one of three general categories.
+Over the time that I have been working as a Sober Coach, I’ve found that individuals seeking support often fall into one of four general categories.

-I've listed these categories below, accompanied with the flavor of support that you would generally receive from my Sober Coaching services.
+I've listed these categories below, accompanied with the variety of support that you would generally receive from my Sober Coaching services.

 Read the following profiles and see if any of these resonate with your current experience.
 If you don’t align completely with the stories here, it’s okay: everybody’s process is unique!